Clan McDuck: Douglas McDuck

 Douglas McDuck is a cousin of Scrooge who has appeared in several Danish Disney comic stories.
 He looks like Scrooge not only in appearance but also in temperament.
 He is so incredibly stingy that he considers Scrooge a spendthrift, often criticizing a frustrated Scrooge for not being "McDuck-like" enough.
 Douglas is, however, hopeless at finding and identifying gold; he generally lives a rustic life in mining country, locating only fool's gold and earning a modest living.
 In the story "Smarter Than The Toughies", Douglas was portrayed as being the uncle of Whitewater Duck.

 Moocher McDuck

 Moocher McDuck is the beggar cousin of Scrooge who appeared for the first time in the story "Too Many McDucks" by Tony Strobl.
 Moocher's look is very similar to Scrooge's, except for the fact that he wears tattered clothes, but unlike his very rich cousin, Moocher is a sweetheart.
 He was used in some Brazilian comic stories in the 1970s.

+Cyril McDuck

+Cyril McDuck is the banished cousin of Scrooge, who appeared in the story The Search for Cyril, by Bob Gregory, where he failed to pass a “stinginess test” given to him by Dingus McDuck (called Titus McDuck), where each child of Clan McDuck would be given money to save, however Cyril failed buying candy for some children, and was banished to the Scottish Highlands, where he became a goatherd.
+In the story Donald sees that Scrooge has a photo of every Clan McDuck member, except for Cyril, and Donald attempts to photograph him.